scihant/CTPanoramaView/README.md

 The default control method is touch based control.
 You can change the control method on the fly, while the panorama is being displayed on the screen.
 The visible section will get automatically reset during a control method change.

+When using touch based control, you can set the starting angle of the viewer in radians using the `startAngle` property of CTPanoramaView.
+This property is ignored in motion based control mode.

 ### Orientation Support

 All orientations are supported.
 Orientation changes are automatically handled.
 Therefore you don't have to worry about things getting messed up after an orientation change.